Updated March 2026

 Testosterone Replacement Therapy (TRT)

-Lifestyle Changes
+Lifestyle Changes To Support Testosterone

 Every patient is unique, and there are no ‘standard’ measurements for the changes that can be made in one’s lifestyle in order to promote testosterone production.
 However, any positive changes that you can make towards achieving a healthier lifestyle can, in turn, contribute to better hormone health.
 Here are some areas which we recommend improving upon:

-- Stress – increased cortisol levels as a result of high or prolonged periods of stress can inhibit testosterone production, so it is important to reduce stress where possible.
+- Stress management – increased cortisol levels as a result of high or prolonged periods of stress can inhibit testosterone production, so it is important to reduce stress where possible.

 - Diet – taking steps to reduce consumption of refined sugars, simple carbohydrates and processed foods, and focusing on a low glycaemic index (low GI) diet, can help to decrease insulin levels and encourage weight loss, which will help to increase testosterone naturally.